 At the time, his historic goal was a real bolt from the blue that had spectators wide-eyed in disbelief.
 To conjure such daring at a moment of incredible tension and importance was nothing short of amazing, yet it was moments like that which helped Zidane secure his place at the pinnacle of the game time after time.

-That said, his gargantuan footprints continue to tread all over the beautiful game as he’s now nurturing the youth of today at his current role as head coach with Real Madrid Castilla.
+That said, his gargantuan footprints continue to tread all over the beautiful game as he’s now nurturing the stars of today in his current role as head coach of Real Madrid.
 Not only that but his very own offspring look ready to continue the legendary legacy he helped plant as a teenager.

 By Trevor Murray.
 Follow @TrevorM90